deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo.
+This repository contains a list of dojo rules for the Deadly Vipers dojo All members should read the rules.

-This is link to [deadlyvipers organization](https://github.com/deadlyvipers)
+For more information, checkout the [deadlyvipers](https://github.com/deadlyvipers)."